Karusa Wind Power Station: Ownership

 In 2021, Qatar Investment Authority, the sovereign wealth fund of Qatar, signed a joint venture agreement with Enel Green Power, thereby becoming a co-owner in this power station.
-The table below illustrates the ownership of Karusa Wind Powr Station.
+The table below illustrates the ownership of Karusa Wind Power Station.

 Construction

 The engineering, procurement and construction contract was awarded to Vestas Wind Systems, based in Denmark.
 Construction began in 2019 and commercial commissioning occurred in June 2022.

 Cost and funding

 The cost of construction is reported as €200 million.
 This project received loan support from Absa Group Limited and Nedbank Group, both large South African financial houses.

 Other considerations

 Karusa Wind Power Station is one of five wind park concessions awarded to Enel Green Power, under the South African government's Renewable Energy Supply Programme (REIPPP).
 The other four wind farms are Oyster Bay Wind Power Station, Garob Wind Power Station, Nxuba Wind Power Station and Soetwater Wind Power Station.
 As of July 2022, Enel Green Power had a generation portfolio of 1,257 MW in South Africa, which included wind and solar power stations.